 5. Information Technology

 Students have no reasonable expectation of privacy when using the College computer network.
-The network is the property of the Vermont State Colleges and any violation of VSC Policy 502: Computing and Telecommunications Technology Conditions of Use Policy ( opens in a new windowsee here) is prohibited.
+The network is the property of the Vermont State Colleges and any violation of VSC Policy 502: Computing and Telecommunications Technology Conditions of Use Policy is prohibited.
 College officials will not access student email accounts or other network locations without probable cause but, if it is brought to the College’s attention that the network is being used in violation of the acceptable use policy or in violation of other College policies, state or federal law, appropriate action will be taken.
 The College does not actively monitor social media postings but if it is brought to the College’s attention that inappropriate or illegal activity is taking place online, such activity may be investigated.

-As part of our commitment to offer a safe educational environment, VTC prohibits cyberbullying.
+As part of our commitment to offer a safe educational environment, Vermont Tech prohibits cyberbullying.
 Cyberbullying is defined as bullying that takes place using electronic technology.
 The term “electronic technology” includes devices and equipment such as mobile phones, computers, and tablets, as well as electronic communications, such as social media sites, text messages, chat rooms, and websites.
 Cyber-bullying is considered a form of harassment and will be treated as such under the Code of Conduct and related College policies.

 The Code of Conduct applies principally to conduct that occurs on College-owned, leased or controlled property, at College-related activities, programs or events, or on College-sponsored trips, as well as inappropriate or unsafe behavior in clinical settings related to College educational programs.
 Off-campus conduct may also subject a student to disciplinary or other appropriate administrative action where it is reasonably perceived to pose an imminent threat of harm or safety of the student or others or reflects on a student’s fitness to continue in the academic program in which she or he is enrolled, or is perceived to have an adverse effect on College/community relations.
 This includes violation of state, federal, or local law.

-VSC Policy 311: Non-discrimination and Prevention of Harassment and Related Unprofessional Conduct and VSC Policy 311-A: Sexual Misconduct, Domestic Violence, Dating Violence, Sexual Assault and Stalking cover conduct that takes place on College property, as well as conduct that takes place off campus, or through the use of online, electronic or digital technologies, that may have a nexus to any College education program or activity, for example by creating a hostile environment on campus or representing a threat to the safety of members of the College community or the continuance of normal College operations. opens in a new windowSee here.
+VSC Policy 311: Non-discrimination and Prevention of Harassment and Related Unprofessional Conduct and VSC Policy 311-A: Sexual Misconduct, Domestic Violence, Dating Violence, Sexual Assault and Stalking cover conduct that takes place on College property, as well as conduct that takes place off campus, or through the use of online, electronic or digital technologies, that may have a nexus to any College education program or activity, for example by creating a hostile environment on campus or representing a threat to the safety of members of the College community or the continuance of normal College operations.

 The College may work with law enforcement agencies, to the extent permitted by law, and it reserves the right to discipline students charged or convicted of criminal activity.